broady/tygor/CONTRIBUTING.md

 1. Create a feature branch from `main`
 2. Make your changes with clear, focused commits
 3. Add tests for new functionality
-4. Ensure all tests pass
+4. Run `make precommit` to ensure all checks pass
+5. Optionally run `make ci-local` to test the full CI workflow
-5. Update documentation if needed
+6. Update documentation if needed
-6. Submit PR with a clear description of changes
+7. Submit PR with a clear description of changes

+CI will automatically run `make precommit` on your PR.

 ## Code Style

 ### Go
-- Follow standard Go conventions (`gofmt`, `go vet`)
+- Run `make fmt` to format code (CI enforces `gofmt`)
 - Keep handlers simple and focused
 - Document exported types and functions